Mauro2226/Mauro2226/README.md

-- 👋 Hi, I’m Mauro2226 and I'm a Discord.js developer!
+- 👋 Hi, I’m Mauro2226 and I'm a developer!
-- 🖥️ I love to develop custom discord bot.